darkfeline/dantalian/doc/specs.rst

 convert
     Convert a directory to a symlink (so it's taggable)

-rebuild
-    Fix symlinks after moving the hitagifs

 init
-    Create and initialize a hitagifs
+    Create and initialize a hitagifs.

 Both files and converted directories/tags can have multiple tags.
 Unconverted directories can only have one tag.
 Name collisions will not be automatically